owid/owid-datasets/datasets/Political Regimes — V-Dem (2019)/README.md

 The dataset "Political Regimes — V-Dem (2019)" simply reproduces this v2x_regime classification.
 (For how this dataset was produced, see: https://drive.google.com/open?id=1eFZmRChBFmeAXLx0tQ965YOHlXe6WQH_.)

+---

-Below are just some notes on several peculiar "countries" in the V-Dem Project dataset.
+Here follow some notes on several peculiar "countries" that appear on the V-Dem Project dataset.

 First, there are three separate Palestines, namely: